yj1910/Three-tier-app-deployment/README.md

 ## Three tier app deployment on AWS EKS cluster
-This project is help to deploy the the end to end three tier app based on node, MongoDB.
-Deployment to docker containerize the app and build on AWS EKS cluster.
-To give the cluster services to outside world user weused Ingress service which helps to connect outside the cluster.
-For balacing the load of the ELB(elastic load balancer) in our deployment.
+This project is help to deploy the end to end three tier application based on node and MongoDB database.
+Deployemnt has been done on AWS EKS cluster step by step for container runtime environment we have used docker.

 ## Prerequisites